Lied Center for Performing Arts: History

+A $2.5 million commons area was completed in October 2012.
+In 2015, the Johnny Carson Blackbox Theater was renovated, following a $571,000 donation from the Johnny Carson Foundation.

 The Lied Center saw a significant attendance decline following the height of the COVID-19 pandemic, with crowds often at twenty-five percent of capacity.
 The facility was largely self-sustaining prior to the pandemic, receiving approximately five percent of its revenue from the University of Nebraska–Lincoln.

 In 2021, NU began a series of expansions and renovations to the Lied Center designed to expand lobby space and reduce wait times for patrons entering the facility.
-The $25.5 million project was mostly privately funded.
-At the same time, the university approved construction of a $75 million building to replace the Westbrook Music Building as the home of the Glenn Korff School of Music.
+The $25.5-million project was mostly privately funded.
+At the same time, the university approved construction of a $75-million building to replace the Westbrook Music Building as the home of the Glenn Korff School of Music.
+In 2024, a mural of Abraham Lincoln was installed on the West side of the building.

 Layout

 The Lied Center contains three performance spaces: the Lied Center Main Stage, which seats 2,258 and is the facility's primary performance area; the Carson Theater, a black box theater named after Johnny Carson used for smaller productions; and the Lied Commons, an event space for cultural programs, education events, and private receptions.
-Kimball Hall, which is located just north of the Lied Center and houses NU's Glenn Korff School of Music, is also operated by the Lied Center and can provide seating for 850 spectators.
+Kimball Recital Hall, located just north of the Lied Center, is also operated by the Lied Center and can seat 850 spectators.